TalMikey/Project-Starter/README.md

-# Project-Starter
-Basic react project that contains authentication and routes.
+Basic project with authentication and routing.

+To use it, run `npm install` then `npm run start`

+For production build, run `npm run build`